xiekezhe/mfomd-b/README.md

 docker image are soo large to push to github.

-if you need it ,send email to zjxkz20170625@mail.ustc.edu.cn

 You can also build the docker image through the script under this link.

 ============